WeeHong/weehong/README.md

 - 📚 Currently learning Golang and exploring backend development
 - 💼 Working as a frontend developer which focusing in React
 - ❤️ Encourage to share and contribute the knowledge to the public
-- 🤓 Enjoy of reading programming, techonlogy and elf-help books and articles
+- 🤓 Enjoy of reading programming, technology and self-help books and articles
-- 🏗️ Building something and solving algorithm question during free time
+- 🏗️ Building something and solving algorithms question during free time
 - 🔎 Explore and try new technology

 <br/>